Paul Uhlenhuth: Career and research

 In 1915 Uhlenhoth was co-discoverer of Leptospira interrogans strain RGA, a cause of Weil's disease, a severe form of leptospirosis characterized by epistaxis, jaundice, chills, fever, muscle pain, and hepatomegaly, it was one of the many ailments to afflict soldiers involved in the trench warfare of World War I.

 In 1942 he was awarded the Emil von Behring prize, which is awarded every two years by the University of Marburg for outstanding achievements in immunology, serum therapy and chemotherapy.
-Uhlenhuth had multiple articles published in peer reviewed journals and was an active researcher in various areas of bacteriology and immunology including research into chemotherapy and syphilis.
+Uhlenhuth had multiple articles published in peer-reviewed journals and was an active researcher in various areas of bacteriology and immunology including research into chemotherapy and syphilis.
 Paul Ehrlich, winner of the 1908 Nobel Prize in Medicine, was an associate of Uhlenhuth.

 After he retired from his chair at the University of Freiburg in 1936, he led his own research institute in Freiburg, originally known as the State Research Laboratory.
 The institute was established with financial support from the German Research Council and was led by Uhlenhuth until his death in 1957 at the age of nearly 88.
 In the early 1950s, the institute became part of the Faculty of Medicine at the University of Freiburg.
 Uhlenhuth was a lifelong monarchist and was generally known by the title Geheimrat, which he had been awarded during the monarchy.
 From the 1930s he took an interest in building cooperation with Japanese medical scientists.

 Paul Uhlenhuth and Nazi Germany

 Uhlenhuth's activities in the Third Reich cast a deep shadow on his scientific achievements.
 According to Ernst Klee's Das Personenlexikon zum Dritten Reich.
-Wer war was vor und nach 1945 - one of the most respected and reliable sources on the topic of individual Nazi involvement in the Third Reich - in April 1933 Uhlenhuth actively supported the firing of his Jewish colleagues and six years later, in 1939, he joined the ranks of the NSDAP.
+Wer war was vor und nach 1945 – one of the most respected and reliable sources on the topic of individual Nazi involvement in the Third Reich - in April 1933 Uhlenhuth actively supported the firing of his Jewish colleagues and six years later, in 1939, he joined the ranks of the NSDAP.
 Later, the scientist's picture gets even darker: in 1944 Paul Uhlenhuth contacted the Oberkommando der Wehrmacht (High Command of the Armed Forces in Nazi Germany) to obtain their consent to carry out medical experiments on non-white prisoners of war.
 Those experiments involved immunisation trials and blood tests on members of other than white ethnic groups.

-The latest publications about Uhlenhuth's activities under the Nazi Regime in 1933-1945 led to the re-naming of streets honouring his name in both Freiburg and in his hometown of Hannover.
+The latest publications about Uhlenhuth's activities under the Nazi Regime in 1933–1945 led to the renaming of streets honouring his name in both Freiburg and in his hometown of Hannover.